KLEF Deemed to be University Achieves Landmark in Student Space Research with Triple Satellite Success - www.lokmattimes.com

 KLEF Deemed to be University Achieves Landmark in Student Space Research with Triple Satellite Success

-VMPL New Delhi [India], October 22: In a historic stride for student-led space innovation and technology demonstration, KL Deemed ...
+PNN Amaravati (Andhra Pradesh) [India], October 23: In a historic stride for student-led space innovation and technology demonstration, KL ...

-New Delhi [India], October 22: In a historic stride for student-led space innovation and technology demonstration, KL Deemed to be University (KLEF) successfully launched its three student-built satellites KLSAT-2 (2U CubeSat), KLJAC (Lightweight Pico Balloon Satellite), and CanSat (4U Module) from its Vaddeswaram Campus, marking a defining moment in the institution's pursuit of indigenous space technology and research excellence.
+Amaravati (Andhra Pradesh) [India], October 23: In a historic stride for student-led space innovation and technology demonstration, KL Deemed to be University (KLEF) successfully launched its three student-built satellites KLSAT-2 (2U CubeSat), KLJAC (Lightweight Pico Balloon Satellite), and CanSat (4U Module) from its Vaddeswaram Campus, marking a defining moment in the institution's pursuit of indigenous space technology and research excellence.

 Designed under the student satellite project, the initiative was led by the KLSAT Team from the RF & Microwave Centre of Excellence, in collaboration with Andhra Pradesh State Council of Science & Technology (APCOST) and REDWING.